 Labradoodle health problems

-The issue requires veterinary consultation, when your vet will swab the ear to identify which bacteria is causing the infection and will prescribe medicated drops accordingly.
+The issue requires veterinary consultation, during which your vet will swab the ear to identify which bacteria is causing the infection and will prescribe medicated drops accordingly.

-Regular cleaning of your dog’s ears can help prevent your pet from developing this condition, at least once a week but ideally more.
+Regular cleaning of your dog’s ears - at least once a week but ideally more - can help prevent your pet from developing this condition.

 Labradoodles’ skin can often be triggered by allergens coming from the food.
 Depending on the severity of the allergy, it might require veterinary intervention and diet restriction, which can often be challenging as your Labradoodle will undoubtedly eat something he shouldn’t.